bladestery/Group-Detection/README.md

 trk2nc.m : creates netCDF files from CUHK dataset in ./../dotnc folder

 plot_hinton.py : creates hinton diagrams for modified version of Weights in ./Weights

+error_test.sh : script for testing the RNN in save file